lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Design-related smell.

-* __Problem:__ This smell refers to codes that force developers to handle exceptions for control-flow.
-An exception handling itself does not represent a code smell, but when developers are deprived of the freedom to use other programming mechanisms to control-flow of your applications in the event of errors, this is considered a code smell.
+* __Problem:__ This smell refers to code that force developers to handle exceptions for control-flow.
+Exception handling itself does not represent a code smell, but when developers are deprived of the freedom to use other programming mechanisms to control-flow of your applications in the event of errors, this is considered a code smell.

 * __Example:__ An example of this code smell, as shown below, is when a library forces its clients to use ``try .. rescue`` statements to capture and evaluate errors, thus controlling the logical flow of their applications.